My education, my voice

 If you're aged between 14 and 18, find out how you can have your say about the education system.

-A Youth Advisory Group and Online Youth Forum have been set up so that young people between the ages of 14 and 18 have the opportunity to have a say about education in New Zealand.
+A Youth Advisory Group has been set up so that young people between the ages of 14 and 18 have the opportunity to have a say about education in New Zealand.

 Youth Advisory Group

 Twelve young New Zealanders have been selected to take part in the 2018 Ministerial Youth Advisory Group, Education Minister Chris Hipkins announced on 17 November.

 - Okirano Tilaia, Cashmere High School, Christchurch

 - Brodie Cross, Te Aho o Te Kura Pounamu | Correspondence School, Christchurch

 - Costa Blackman, Tolaga Bay Area School, Tolaga Bay